United Arab Emirates: Transport

-Rail

 A 1200 km country-wide railway is under construction which will connect all the major cities and ports.
 The Dubai Metro is the first urban train network in the Arabian Peninsula.

-Sea

 The major ports of the United Arab Emirates are Khalifa Port, Zayed Port, Port Jebel Ali, Port Rashid, Port Khalid, Port Saeed, and Port Khor Fakkan.
 The Emirates are increasingly developing their logistics and ports in order to participate in trade between Europe and China or Africa.
 For this purpose, ports are being rapidly expanded and investments are being made in their technology.

-The Emirates have historically been and currently still are part of the Maritime Silk Road that runs from the Chinese coast to the south via the southern tip of India to Mombasa, from there through the Red Sea via the Suez Canal to the Mediterranean, there to the Upper Adriatic region and the northern Italian hub of Trieste with its rail connections to Central Europe, Eastern Europe and the North Sea.
+The Emirates have historically been and currently still are part of the Maritime Silk Road that runs from the Chinese coast to the south via the southern tip of India to Mombasa, from there through the Red Sea via the Suez Canal to the Mediterranean, there to the Upper Adriatic region and the northern Italian hub of Trieste with its rail connections to Central Europe, Eastern Europe, and the North Sea.

 Telecommunications

-The UAE is served by two telecommunications operators, Etisalat and Emirates Integrated Telecommunications Company ("du").
+The United Arab Emirates is served by two telecommunications operators, Etisalat and Emirates Integrated Telecommunications Company ("du").
 Etisalat operated a monopoly until du launched mobile services in February 2007.
 Internet subscribers were expected to increase from 0.904 million in 2007 to 2.66 million in 2012.
-The regulator, the Telecommunications Regulatory Authority, mandates filtering websites for religious, political and sexual content.
+The regulator, the Telecommunications Regulatory Authority, mandates filtering websites for religious, political, and sexual content.

 5G wireless services were installed nationwide in 2019 through a partnership with Huawei.